Error Code 33

 Steps

-1. Turn off power at the breaker or power switch AND shut off the gas supply Locate the furnace circuit breaker and turn it OFF.
-Find the gas shutoff valve on the supply line to the furnace and turn it to the closed position (perpendicular to the pipe).
-If you smell gas, leave immediately and call your gas company.
+1. Turn off power at the breaker and shut off the gas supply valve Set the furnace circuit breaker to OFF and turn the gas shutoff valve perpendicular to the pipe (OFF).
+If you smell gas, leave immediately and call your gas company from outside.

 How to Verify